7wingfly/autok8s/MasterNodeParameters.md

 kubectl taint node $HOSTNAME node-role.kubernetes.io/control-plane:NoSchedule
 ```

+### Host Network DNS Servers

-If you add more than 3 DNS servers to the host TCP/IP settings, Kubernetes will display errors relating to exceeding the nameserver limit.
-While this will not stop anything from work, the error messages can be annoying and Kubernetes will only use the first three anyway so you should aim to keep it between 1 and 3.
+If you add more than 3 DNS servers to the host TCP/IP settings, Kubernetes will display errors about exceeding the nameserver limit.
+While this will not prevent anything from working, the error messages can be annoying and Kubernetes will only use the first three anyway so you should aim to keep it between 1 and 3.

 ## Parameter Examples